 S.: Walking-tour, sir?
 Then if you don't mind my saying so, you'll certainly need some of these quick-drying wool-and-nylon socks.
 They wash beautifully and dry in no time at all.
-Three pounds a pair.
+Five and eleven a pair.
 How many shall I wrap up for you?